karzio/geolocation_app/README.md

 4. POST `/geolocation/` - Create a new geolocation data by providing a web address.

 This demo is populated with a small fixture of test data found in test_data.json.

+## Features

+Based on the above list of endpoints, the app can list all web addresses, show details of a web address, delete web address from the database and add new address.

+Additionally, when adding new address, it is being validated with Django URL Validator.
+Also, the app does not allow duplicated web addresses in the database.
+The duplicates are checked based on a normalized web address.
+Normalization removes protocol prefix and eventually "www." part.